svlentink/myhugoblogs/blog.lent.ink/content/post/development-in-dmz.md

 Development is the creation of something new, otherwise you are just building.
-Developer are usually keen on learning
+Developers are usually keen on learning
 [new tools](https://www.stackoverflowbusiness.com/blog/why-developers-want-to-always-be-learning)
 to get the job done.